-In the past couple decades, the business model of healthy fast casual eateries has been quickly expanding.
-What started as one storefront for these places has grown into second locations, places over entires states and geographic regions, and some even nationally.
+The business model of healthy fast casual eateries has been quickly expanding.
+What started as one storefront for these places has grown into second locations, places over entire states and geographic regions, and some even nationally.
 These quick service restaurants all originated with similar intentions.
-The restauranteurs wanted there to be a place where people could get healthy food at a decent price.
+The restaurateurs wanted there to be a place where people could get healthy food at a decent price.

 These healthy QSRs have a number of other similar practices.
 All of them like to buy local, organic, and sustainable food when available.
 They also search for meats and seafood raised in the most humane way.
 While certain ones have many different types of entrees, salads make up some of their signatures dishes at each of them.
 Some also serve plates consisting of meats and vegetables.
 And during the COVID-19 pandemic, a number of them are donating food to feed the health professionals on the frontline.